proto-aiken-13/tp/docs/UserGuide.md

 <br><br>
 - `INDEX`: A positive integer representing the index of the student as shown in the list.
 <br>
-- `TUTORIAL`: An integer between 1 and 12 (inclusive)
+- `TUTORIAL`: An integer between 1 and 12 (inclusive).
 <br>
 - Marking the attendance for a week that is already marked will result in the message `This week's attendance has already been marked!`.
 In addition, the attendance status list will be updated.
 </div>

-`STATUS`: The student's attendance status (case sensitive).
+`STATUS`: The student's attendance status (case-sensitive).
 Valid attendance statuses are as follows:

 | Status | Meaning                                                       |
 |--------|---------------------------------------------------------------|